You know, the answer to “Do you need a baby sleep consultant” isn’t an always a YES. Some parents really don’t need to use a baby sleep coach.

 - Be consistent.
 The more consistent you are, the faster your baby will start to understand what’s going on.
 The more inconsistent you are, the more tears you’ll get.

 - Don’t start too early.
 Don’t try to sleep coach before 22 weeks (minimum).
 His internal schedule isn’t fully developed and you’ll get a LOT more tears.
-If your baby is younger than 22 weeks, let us show you several sleep shaping methods that can make sleep coaching unnecessary later on!
+If your baby is younger than 22 weeks, a good coach will show you several sleep shaping methods that can make sleep coaching unnecessary later on!

 If you decide to gain a partner in this Sleep Saga, make sure that money is invested in the right type of baby sleep consultant: